It’s time West Seattle, time to restore our murals.

 While the murals still provide inspiration, on the whole, they are not in great shape.
 One severely deteriorated mural was abruptly removed when the owner of the property on which is stood deemed it an eyesore.
 Extensive graffiti tagging has taken place on three other murals in recent years.

 Shadowing these owner decisions and instances of vandalism is the pall cast by the ravages of the elements.
 Sun, wind and rain, along with the growth of nearby vegetation, has conspired to reduce even the most vivid of the murals to mere echoes of their former beauty.

-Mosquito Fleet is next on the restoration list.
+Mosquito Fleet is next on the restoration list and currently under renovation.
 This mural restoration is funded in part by a West Seattle Garden Tour generous $5,000 grant.

 The Murals of West Seattle project was led by longtime local business leader Earl Cruzen in 1989-1993.